Top 10 Disgusting Foods The Chinese Eat [DISTURBING]

 During the process of making these eggs, a chemical reaction turns the egg from white to transparent, and a snowflake pattern may be visible on the outside.
 Pi Dan can be preserved for up to five months if the eggshell remains unbroken.
 They can be served in cold dishes such as salads or can be paired with soy sauce and green chilis for a spicy lunch.
 Century Eggs are also a popular gift for friends and family during the traditional Chinese Dragon Boat Festival.

 One of the more controversial bizarre foods the Chinese eat is bird’s nest soup.
 This famous soup is made from a swiftlet’s actual nest.
 This small bird is found in Southeast Asia and lives in dark caves like a bat.
 Their nests are made from their own gummy saliva produced by the glands under their tongue.
 The nest of saliva hardens as it is exposed to the air.

 The common way to cook bird’s nest soup is slowly steaming it after soaking it in water.
-The texture of the nest is soft like jelly, but it doesn’t have much taste.
+The texture of the nest is soft, like jelly, but it doesn’t have much taste.
 The taste is not what keeps locals coming back each day for this soup, but it is the benefits that attract the Chinese.
-If the soup is consumed regularly, it is believed to help maintain youth and promote a healthy life and strong body.
+If the soup is consumed regularly, it is believed that it will help maintain youth and promote a healthy life and a strong body.

 Those looking for something crazy to snack on while walking the streets of China may find scorpions to be a tasty treat.
 These small scorpions are fried and served on a skewer stick.
 They can be found on the streets of popular cities to lure tourists into trying something local and bizarre.
 Since the scorpions are thin, they turn out crispy with a nice seasoning.
 It is believed that eating scorpions can cure certain medical conditions and can make the blood hotter in cold conditions.